ChaturvediSulabh/terraform-azure/README.md

 # terraform docker

-Docker image that has following
-- direnv installed (Set env vars easily)
-- tfswitch installed (use any terraform version)
+Docker image that has tfswitch installed (use any terraform version)

 ## usage
 docker pull chaturvedisulabh/tf-minideb